Tourism and Events

 • Children’s games and activities

-• Barbecue, 50/50 draws, grocery hamper giveaways
+• Barbecue, 50/50 draws, and grocery hamper giveaways

 📞 Contact: 905-352-2011 for event details and registration.